gtopsis/we-puzzle-mobile-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 An mobile application (Android) for a collaborative puzzle game.
-The goal of this game is to make users collaborate in order to solve a puzzle by exchanging pieces of this puzzle.
+The goal of this game is to make 4 users collaborate (each one using his/her own mobile device) by letting them exchange puzzle pieces until they manage to solve a puzzle and reveal the whole picture.

 ![We puzzle][product-screenshot]